Connecting with Generation X could make or break your healthcare marketing strategy.

 “About 10 years ago, those of us in healthcare marketing were becoming much more strategic with who we were focusing on as the best targets for marketing outreach,” Shoebridge says.
 “What I found frustrating was that so many of those conversations focused on what Millennials and Baby Boomers were doing, and very little attention was being paid to Gen X. To me, it was clear that Millennials were not ready for deep relationships with healthcare providers, and most Boomers already had very established relationships that would be hard to break.
 In my mind, the real sweet spot was people who were 35 to 50.”

-Specifically, Shoebridge notes that because they are managing healthcare for themselves, their children and possibly their parents, Gen Xers are currently the most relevant target audience for medical marketers to address and will be for the next decade.
+Specifically, Shoebridge notes that because they are managing healthcare for themselves, their children and possibly their parents, Gen Xers are currently the most relevant target audience for healthcare marketers to address and will be for the next decade.

 “In short, they are poised to make decisions and act,” Shoebridge says.
 “That will change gradually as more Millennials enter these life stages, but right now, we cannot afford to ignore Gen X.”

 Here's a snapshot of what some are calling The Forgotten Generation: